skramm/homog2d/manual.md

 Also see the provided demo for a runnable example.

+For both of these functions, the returned pair of intersection points will always hold as "first" the point with the lowest `x` value, and if equal, the point if the lowest `y` value.

 ### Points and rectangles

 You can quickly check if a points lies within a rectangle defined by two points `p1`,`p2` with: